mangapress/mangapress/README.md

 (c) 2008-2014 Jess C. Green

 Found a bug?
 Or did you find a bug and figure out a fix?
 Visit [Manga+Press Support @ WordPress.org](http://wordpress.org/support/plugin/mangapress/), or my [GitHub page](https://github.com/jesgs/mangapress/) to make a bug report, or email me at support@manga-press.com.
-Please include screenshots, WordPress version, a list of any other plugins you might have installed, or code (if you figured out a fix) and webserver configuration info; for example, Manga+Press was developed using a WAMP (Windows, Apache, MySQL, PHP) environment but works fine on the server my sites are hosted at, which is a LAMP environment.
+Please include screenshots, WordPress version, a list of any other plugins you might have installed, or code (if you figured out a fix).
 Be as detailed as possible.

 For updates and development progress, visit http://www.manga-press.com/